Intricacies of Frustrated Magnetism in the Kondo Metal YbAgGe: S upplementary N ote 7: Supplementary Note Linear Spin-wave simulations

+We attempted to model the magnetic excitation spectrum of YbAgGe using a minimal local-moment Hamiltonian.
+The diffraction experiments in Fig. 2 and 3 of the main manuscript reveal that the correlations length along the $c$-axis are largely exceeding the ones in the Kagome plane.
+The excitation spectrum shows an energy dependence of the fluctuations that takes place mainly along the $L$-direction, for which earlier diffraction results reveal a robust $q_z$ $\approx\frac{1}{3}$ component of the magnetic wavevector (see also SI Note1) \cite{Larsen2021}.
+Thus, we first looked into one-dimensional Heisnberg chain Hamiltonians with interaction parameters that retain the $q_z\approx\frac{1}{3}$ periodicity and with spin-wave boundaries that broadly reflect the excitation energy range of the $\mu_0H$ = 11 T spectrum shown in Fig. 5 of the main manuscript

 The first term describes the exchange couplings along the $c$-axis between spins $\bf S$ on sites $i$ and $j$ with exchange couplings $J_{cij}$.
 The second term accounts for the anisotropy $A$, and the last term is the Zeeman term with $H||$[1, -1, 0].
 We assumed independent chains along the $c$-axis with two nearest-neighbour interactions $J_{c1}$, and $J_{c2}$, whose ratio leads to a magnetic structure with a propagation vector retaining the $q_z\approx\frac{1}{3}$ periodicity.
-The values were adjusted such that a spin-wave boundary of $E\sim3.5$ meV was obtained at $\mu_0H$ = 11 T, in accordance to the experimental data (see Fig. 4 of the main manuscript).
+The values were adjusted such that a spin-wave boundary of $E\sim3.5$ meV was obtained at $\mu_0H$ = 11 T, in accordance to the experimental data (see Fig. 5 of the main manuscript).

-Figure S\ref{fig:spinwave}a shows the spin-wave dispersion along (0, 0, $L$) for the Heisenberg chain with antiferromagnetic interactions $J_{c1}$ = 1.5 meV, $J_{c2}$ = 0.6 meV and $A$ = 0 at zero magnetic field.
+Supplementary Figure \ref{fig:spinwave}a shows the spin-wave dispersion along (0, 0, $L$) for the Heisenberg chain with antiferromagnetic interactions $J_{c1}$ = 1.5 meV, $J_{c2}$ = 0.6 meV and $A$ = 0 at zero magnetic field.
 The configurations yield a spiral structure with magnetic Goldstone modes within $E$ = 0 - 2 meV.
-Both, the finite axial anisotropy $A<0$ mimicking the crystal field anisotropy and non-zero magnetic field lead to a gaped excitation spectrum, as shown in Figures S\ref{fig:spinwave}b, c for $A$ = -0.1 meV and $\mu_0H$ = 11 T, respectively.
+Both, the finite axial anisotropy $A<0$ mimicking the crystal-field anisotropy and non-zero magnetic field lead to a gaped excitation spectrum, as shown in Suppl.
+Figs. \ref{fig:spinwave}b, c for $A$ = -0.1 meV and $\mu_0H$ = 11 T, respectively.
 This contrasts the experimental observations, which report soft excitations up to $\mu_0H$ = 11 T. Thus, we concluded that a one-dimensional Heisenberg chain does not provide a satisfactory description of the observed magnetic excitation spectrum.
 In an alternative approach we incorporated the crystal-field anisotropy via anisotropic exchange interactions using the effective Hamiltonian